anhhchu/databricks-dotnet/restapi/README.md

 Run `dotnet restore` to install packages listed in the csproj file.

-## 3. Create the secrets.json file
+## 3. Configure appsettings.json and user secrets

 Update the `appsettings.json` file in your project directory with DatabricksInstanceName and WarehouseId